NICHD Spina Bifida Research Information

 NICHD is one of several NIH institutes and other federal entities that support and conduct research on spina bifida.
 Spina bifida is a developmental malformation resulting from atypical or incomplete closure of the caudal end of the neural tube.
 NICHD conducts and supports research on spina bifida’s precursors and causes, detection, treatment, and impact on child motor and cognitive development.

-Myelomeningocele is the most common severely disabling birth defect in North America.
+Myelomeningocele is the most common severely disabling congenital anomaly in North America.
 NICHD integrates extensive intramural and extramural programs to advance treatment for spina bifida, provides effective support and rehabilitation, and investigates possible avenues for prevention.
 NICHD’s research portfolio includes:

 • Genetic determinants of spina bifida